splunk/public-o11y-docs/infrastructure/mpm-arm/metrics-pipeline-intro.rst

 Metrics pipeline management operation is based on rules that define the following processes:

-* Aggregation - Rules specify incoming raw MTS to aggregate and the incoming MTS dimensions to drop, resulting in new aggregated MTS.
+* Aggregation: Rules specify incoming raw MTS to aggregate and the incoming MTS dimensions to drop, resulting in new aggregated MTS.
-* Data routing -
+* Data routing:

        * Rules specify incoming raw MTS to move to a low-cost archival data tier.
        * Rules specify incoming raw MTS to drop entirely.